benwilber/benwilber.github.io/_posts/2023-07-17-never-enable-2fa-for-accounts-you-actually-care-about.md

 > If you did not make this request or need assistance, please click here.

-This goes on and n for days and days.
+This goes on and on for days and days.
 I send an email, re-phrase it slightly, express the dire importance.
 But nothing.
 I get bots.

 I bet if I said the word "rape" or "assault" then I would have gotten an actual human to look at my emails.

 No, I'm not going to go that way.
 I just use Lyft and yellow cabs now.